 The term renewable energy generally refers to electricity supplied from renewable energy sources, such as wind and solar power, geothermal, hydropower and various forms of biomass.
 Renewable energy deployment can provide jobs and income and mitigate climate change thereby reducing dependency on fossil fuels and the emission of greenhouse gases.

 The Renewables Directive (2009/28/EC) requires that 20% of the EU's energy consumption across the electricity, transport and heat sectors is from renewable sources by 2020.
 Ireland's target is 16% of all energy consumed across the three sectors to come from renewable sources by 2020.
-The two principle/potential methods of renewable energy generation in the county are through wind and more recently through solar power.
+In December 2018, the revised renewable energy directive 2018/2001/EU entered into force, as part of the Clean energy for all Europeans package, aimed at keeping the EU a global leader in renewables and, more broadly, helping the EU to meet its emissions reduction commitments under the Paris Agreement.